PrEP (Generic Truvada)

 Further information on dosing

-PrEP side effect
+PrEP side effects

 All medications carry the risk of side effects.
 Always read the patient information leaflet enclosed with your medication.
 Only take medicine as prescribed.